Here we comment on the energy efficiency status of sorting in some programming languages and recommend actions for improvments.

 I stepped down as ‘Benevolent Dictator’, as I was called — Guido van Rossum

-which sorts an object insitu and a sorted()
+object insitu and a sorted()

-method that sorts exsitu and does not modify its input.
+exsitu and does not modify its input.

 These are limitations of the interface: